WheelerLab/px_his_chol/README.md

 * *20_GEMMA_wrapper_local_anc_cov.py: wrapper for SNP-by-SNP level GEMMA

+* 21_make_GEMMA_input.R: subsets input for GEMMA based on individuals present in analysis

-* 21_GEMMA_wrapper_admixture_mapping.py: uses local ancestry as a dosage to run an ancestry-by-ancestry level admixture mapping analysis
+* 22_GEMMA_wrapper_admixture_mapping.py: uses local ancestry as a dosage to run an ancestry-by-ancestry level admixture mapping analysis

 *depreciated and not used for final analysis